 Our small group break-out session was a fabulous way to share our ideas on this and learn from each other, and in doing so, get to know one another better.
 We hope you enjoy learning more by reading the book Leadership & Self Deception by the Arbinger Institute.
 We mailed a copy to everyone on our roster, but if you didn’t receive it, please reach out to us with a better address that we can keep on file, and we’ll send a copy your way!
 Thank you to all those who made our event wonderful: Kathi Garff, Bob at Quick Wits Comedy, and our producer at The Virtual Hive, Brea Sorrells.
 If you missed it, catch up on the conversation by clicking the following links:

 Living Outside of Your Box Virtual Event Recording – https://youtu.be/Hv5osp1k0zw

 TED Talk – How to Tap Into Your Self-Awareness with Tasha Eurich – https://podcasts.apple.com/us/podcast/how-to-tap-into-your-self-awareness-and-why-itn/id1544098624?i=1000536767254

 Girls Give Back

 Join us for a fun evening at Traeger Grills Headquarters on November 10, 5:30 pm -7:30 pm.
 Here we will get together with members and mentees for a creative evening while packaging organic menstrual products for low-income girls in our community.
 This is a great chance to give back to your community as we jump into the Holiday season.

 A special thank you to The Andrus Family Foundation for sponsoring this event!

-*Pending Covid numbers we have a back up plan for a virtual event for the same day and time.
-We will keep you updated of any changes!
+*Pending Covid numbers we have a backup plan for a virtual event for the same day and time.
+We will keep you updated on any changes!